megat69/AlgorithmicEditor/README.md

 You can use commands to have an effect on your code.
 These commands are triggered by using the command symbol key (`:` by default), followed by the key assigned to it, then hitting Enter.<br>
 The commands are, but not limited to (plugins can add some) :
 - `:q` - Quit : Exits the editor **without saving**.
-- `:c` - Compile : Compiles your code into algorithmic code. **Copies the program to the clipboard, overriding what may be inside.**
+- `:c` - Compile : Compiles your code into algorithmic code.
 - `:t` - Modify tab char : Allows you to type in a new string to replace the default tab character (`\t`) for the transpilations.
 - `:s` - Save : Saves the program.
 - `:qs` - Quicksave : Quicksaves the program to the last place is was saved to.
 Does not ask for confirmation.
 - `:o` - Open : Opens a program.
 - `:p` - Compile to C++ : Transpiles your code into C++. *Note that the transpilation isn't perfect, it is more of a means to test your algorithm quickly than having to rewrite it entirely in another language.*
-- `:j` - Toggle namespace std : Toggles whether to use the `std` namespace in the C++ code.
-If true, all `std::` calls will be replaced by a `using namespace std;` at the top of the program.
-False by default.
+- `:op` - Options : Opens the options menu, giving you more customization for each feature and plugin.
 - `:h` - Commands list : Lists all existing commands, either built-in or from plugins.

 ***FRANÇAIS***
 Vous pouvez utiliser des commandes qui auront un effet syr votre code.
 Ces commandes sont déclenchées par l'appui sur la touche du symbole de commande (`:` par défaut), suivi de la touche assignée, puis par l'appui sur la touche Entrée.<br>
 Les commades sont, mais pas limitées à (les plugins peuvent en ajouter) :
 - `:q` - Quitter : Ferme l'éditeur **sans sauvegarder**.
-- `:c` - Compiler : Transcrire le code en algorithmique. **Copie le programme dans le presse-papiers, réécrivant ce qui pourrait être dedans.**
+- `:c` - Compiler : Transcrire le code en algorithmique.
 - `:t` - Modifier le caractère de tabulation : Permet de taper un nouveau texte pour remplacer le caractère de tabulation par défaut (`\t`) pour les transcription.
 - `:s` - Sauvegarder : Sauvegarde le programme.
 - `:o` - Ouvrir : Ouvre le programme.
 - `:p` - Compiler vers C++ : Transcrit votre code en C++. *Notez que la transcription n'est pas parfaite, il s'agit plus de tester votre algorithme rapidement plutôt que d'avoir à le réécrire entièrement dans un autre langage.*
-- `:j` - Basculer namespace std : Bascule l'utilisation du namespace `std`dans le code C++.
-Si vrai, tous les appels à `std::` seront replacés par un `using namespace std;` au sommet du programme.
-Faux par défaut.
+- `:op` - Options : Ouvre le menu des options, vous donnant plus de customisation pour chaque fonctionnalité et plugin.
+  - Vous permet également de changer la langue
 - `:h` - Liste des commandes : Liste toutes les commandes existantes, qu'elles soient par défaut ou proviennent de plugins.

 ## Plugins